theTaikun/dotfiles/README.md

 stow -t ~/ zsh
 stow -t ~/ fluxbox
 ```
+*DO NOT USE STOW ON THE  `SYSTEM` FOLDER"
+This folder will require root permissions and should be manually installed into the root of your filesystem.

 Each folder installs all (and only) the necessary files.

 For instance, both `./zsh/bin/` and `./vim/bin/` will write to `~/bin/`.